nymanska/besstology.github.io/_posts/2025-09-14-knowledge-base-nomenclature.md

 ## D

 #### DC Block
- Includes battery racks/modules, Battery Management System (BMS), Fire Suppression System (FSS), and DC protection equipment.
-Typically delivered in cabinet or containerized format.
+A cabinet or containerized. rised battery system includeing battery racks/modules, Battery Management System (BMS), Fire Suppression System (FSS), and DC protection equipment.

 ---

 ## E

 #### EPC (Engineering, Procurement, and Construction)
 An EPC (Engineering, Procurement, and Construction) contractor is responsible for delivering a complete, operational project.
-This includes designing the system, procuring all necessary equipment and materials, and constructing the facility.
-The EPC contractor assumes full accountability for performance, schedule, and integration.
+This includes designing the BESS Plant, procuring all necessary equipment and materials, and constructing the facility.
+The EPC contractor assumes full accountability for system compatability, procurement, delivery schedule, and functional performance.

 ---